 In the Algarve, you can still buy at 1,400 euros per square meter or less outside the center of old-town Lagos, for example, where Lief and I made our first Portugal investment three years ago.
 Prices start at as much as 2,000 euros a square meter in higher-end tourist locations like Carvoeiro.
 Thanks to a still very robust U.S. dollar, that means that even the upper end of the apartment market here is still very affordable.

 Note that villas have different pricing, as they come with land.

 Panama offers more than a dozen residency visa options and qualifying for them can be easy… but it’s not cheap.
 Between government fees and attorney costs, expect a pensionadoresidency visa to run you about US$2,500 all in.
 You’ll spend US$3,500 to become a Friendly Nations resident.

-In addition, a Portuguese passport is an EU passport, meaning that, once you’ve qualified for one, you could live and work in any EU nation.
-An EU passport is also a useful travel document, allowing for visa-free to more destinations than a Panamanian passport.
+In addition, a Portuguese passport is an EU passport, meaning that, once you’ve qualified for one, you could live and work in any EU nation without restriction.
+An EU passport is also a more useful travel document, allowing for visa-free travel to more destinations than a Panamanian passport.

 This is where Panama eclipses most competition, including Portugal.
 With its jurisdictional approach to taxation and tax exemptions for bank interest and agricultural income as well as tax incentives for tourism projects and businesses operating in certain areas of targeted development (Panamá Pacífico, for example), Panama makes it possible for you to organize your life and your business so that you and it pay little or no tax.

-Under the NHR, you are exempt from taxes on most if not all (you should seek local tax advice to understand how this would play out given your personal circumstances before applying) income from outside Portugal for 10 years.
+Under the NHR program, you are exempt from taxes on most if not all (you should seek local tax advice to understand how this would play out given your personal circumstances before applying) income from outside Portugal for 10 years.
 As Portugal taxes residents on worldwide income, the NHR tax exemption can be an important advantage.